WWE Experience

 WWE Experience is a syndicated American television program that was produced by WWE which mainly recaps events taking place on Raw and SmackDown.
 The show ran from May 2004 until September 2005 in the US, broadcasting 64 episodes domestically before its cancellation.

-The show continues to run in international markets, with it being televised in Mexico as well as in Asian, European and in some African countries.
+The show continued to run in international markets, with it being televised in Mexico as well as in Asian, European and in some African countries.
 The final episode of Experience aired in January 2020 internationally, and the show was cancelled.